DeepPhe/DeepPhe-Viz-v1/README.md

 ### Configuration

 There are two configuration files under the `configs/` directory:

-- `neo4j.josn`
-- `server.json`

-First you will need to put your neo4j database connection username and password in `neo4j.json`.
-This assumes that have a running neo4j server and you've loaded the DeepPhe NLP gerenated data (Breast cancer data or Melanoma cancer data) into your Neo4j database.
-If you have set `dbms.security.auth_enabled=false` for your neo4j installation, you can set the user name and passwords to be empty strings (or ignore them).
+- `neo4j.josn` is where you specify the neo4j database connection username and password

-The `server.json` is where you can define the HTTP server host and port number.
+- `server.json` is where you can define the Viz HTTP server host and port number

 ### Starting the Neo4J Database Server